JonStratton/xor-block/README.md

 # xor-block
+This project has moved.
+To get the latest version, pull from https://codeberg.org/JonStratton/xor-block

 This script uses a series of digits to xor byte arrays.
 Supported formats are: ps1, csharp, c and vbapplication.

 	cat pre.csharp | python3 ./xor_block.py -i - -f csharp -k "2,4,6,8,10,12"